Festivals Brisbane | Find the BEST Kid-Friendly Festivals Near You!

 - Sandgate Road, Nundah

-Join Nundah in its annual festival, celebrating with food, stalls, bands, schools and entertainment.
+Join Nundah for the communities annual festival, celebrating food, stalls, bands, local schools and entertainment.

 The Tamborine Mountain Scarecrow Festival is an annual event to celebrate the great lifestyle enjoyed on the Mountain.
 It is essentially a huge Sculpture Show with the subjects being Scarecrow-related!